 Year Two have developed their understanding of algorithms (a set of clear, precise instructions) further by making their own mazes with multilink for the beebots to move around.
 They challenged themselves to give more than one instruction to the beebot at a time.
 They used the beebot app on the ipads too.

-Year 3 have been working on our word processing speed/typing skills.
-We have used dance mat typing to help us learn how to type correctly and consolidated our learning in English and topic by typing up our non-chronological reports and Iron Age posters!
+Year 3 have been working on their word processing and typing skills.
+They have used dance mat typing to help them learn how to type correctly and consolidated their learning from Literacy and their topic by typing up non-chronological reports and creating posters.

-We have also been continuing to learn about coding, using the code4life website and writing code and algorithms to direct a car around a track.
+They have been continuing to learn about coding using the code4life website and writing code and algorithms to direct a vehicle.

-Year 4 have also been working on word processing speed/typing skills.
-We have been using scratch to learn how to manipulate sprites to begin creating a game.
-Furthermore we used PowerPoint to create a presentation on the Islamic Pilgrimage and used iPads to create our own movie trailer!
+Year 4 have also been developing their word processing and typing skills.
+They have been using Scratch to learn how to manipulate sprites to begin creating a game.
+The children then used PowerPoint to create presentations on the Islamic Pilgrimage and used iPads to create movie trailers!

-Year 5 have been concentrating on improving their typing speed by using touch typing and creating spreadsheets.
-We were given sets of data to input into different cells.
-Year 5 learnt how to calculate their data quickly by using the ‘auto sum’ button.
-This led to us creating our own spreadsheets where we tried using different formulas.
+Year 5 have been concentrating on improving their typing speed by using touch typing skills and creating spreadsheets.
+The children have used their spreadsheets and know how to complete calculations using the ‘auto sum’ function.